 Liability and asset experience as well as changes in assumptions and benefits can increase or decrease plan costs.
 In addition to these factors, any COLA granted without an offsetting withdrawal from the system's Funding Deposit Account in the prior fiscal year will increase required contributions.
-New entrants to the system can also increase or decrease costs as a percent of payroll depending upon their demographic distribution and other factors related to prior plan experience.
+New entrants to the system can also increase or decrease costs as a percentage of payroll depending upon their demographic distribution and other factors related to prior plan experience.
 Finally, contributions above or below requirements may reduce or increase future costs.
 The effects of various factors on the fund's cost structure are outlined below:

-RECONCILIATION OF THE NORMAL COST ACCRUA RECONCILIATION OF THE NORMAL COST ACCRUAL RATE Employer's Normal Cost Accrual Rate - Fiscal 2023 34.6843% Factors Increasing the Normal Cost Accrual Rate: Asset Experience Loss 1.5183% Cost-of-living Increase 1.1158% Factors Decreasing the Normal Cost Accrual Rate: New Members 0.7475% Plan Liability Experience Gain 0.3346% Withdrawal from FDA to offset COLA cost 1.1158% Employer's Normal Cast Accrual Pata - Fiscal 2024 25 1205% Linpioyer's Normai Cost Accidal Nate - Fiscal 2024 55.120576
+RECONCILIATION OF THE NORMAL COST ACCRUAL RATE Employer's Normal Cost Accrual Rate - Fiscal 2024 35.1205% Factors Increasing the Normal Cost Accrual Rate: Plan Liability Experience Loss 0.0522% Factors Decreasing the Normal Cost Accrual Rate: Asset Experience Gain New Members 1.5219% 0.8545% Employer's Normal Cost Accrual Rate - Fiscal 2025 32.7963%

 Required net direct employer contributions are also affected by the available ad valorem taxes and revenue sharing funds which the system receives each year.
 When these funds change as a percentage of payroll, net direct employer contributions are adjusted accordingly.
-We estimate that these funds will increase by 2.18% of payroll in Fiscal 2024.
+We estimate that these funds will increase by 1.72% of payroll in Fiscal 2025.